Lazaraskeite

 IMA2026 Nanjing

-The 24th General Meeting of the International Mineralogy Association will take place in August 2026 in Nanjing, China, with the theme “Mineralogy in Future.”
+The 24th General Meeting of IMA will take place in August 2026 in Nanjing, China, with the theme “Mineralogy in Future.”
 Building upon the successful organization of the IMA in Beijing in 1990, Nanjing eagerly awaits the arrival of mineralogists and young scientists from around the world.
 With its rich history, vibrant culture, and unwavering commitment to sustainability, Nanjing provides an ideal setting for this conference.

 IMA 2026 will focus on traditional mineralogy, carbon-neutral mineralogy, and ‘deep’ mineralogy, exploring advancements in planetary science, sustainability, and analytical techniques.
 Participants can anticipate rewarding knowledge exchange, a platform for future developments, engaging academic activities, and top-tier venues and accommodations.
 Both online and offline options will be available to ensure a remarkable experience for all attendees.